This policy was last updated on 28/07/2022 and may be revised from time to time. Please check this page for the latest version.

 We believe we have a legitimate interest in using data you provide, sometimes together with other publicly available data, to manage our fundraising as effectively as possible.

-This will include data which helps us effectively manage our communications so that we can make appropriate requests to supporters and target our resources effectively, which donors tell us is a key priority for them.
+This will include data which helps us effectively manage our communications so that our supporters will only receive relevant communications.

 We also use publicly available information to find new potential supporters and invite them to be involved in supporting us through tailored communications which may be of interest to them.
 External data sources include those which are publicly available such as Companies House, Charity Commission, Electoral Roll, company websites, and geographic and demographic information based on postcode.
 This allows us to segment our database and gain a better understanding of our supporters.
 If you wish to opt out of us using your data in this way, please see Your personal information rights for further details.